Requests

 req.route

-, so you can safely check if you are on a specific page.
+The req.route value has the current Route, so you can safely check if you are on a specific page.

-All the routes generated by elm-spa are available at Gen.Route
+All the routes generated by elm-spa are available at Gen.Route.

 -- "/" req.route == Gen.Route.Home_ -- "/about-us" req.route == Gen.Route.AboutUs -- "/people/ryan" req.route == Gen.Route.People.Name_ { name = "ryan" }